binkley/homebrewery-files/witch.md

 - **Tongues** <br>
   Speak and be understood, no matter the creature.
 Useful for parley, curses, and getting free dinners.

+#### Level 10: Charm Offensive

+{{note
+Some witches win fights by smiling, speaking softly, and watching the world rearrange around them.
+}}

+Your presence is a campaign in itself &mdash; a deliberate act of charm and influence that can sway a crowd or halt a battle without violence.

+You learn the _Aura of Calm_ spell.
+It counts as a Witch spell for you and doesn't count against the number of Witch spells you know.

+You can cast _Aura of Calm_ without expending a spell slot a number of times equal to your proficiency bonus.
+You regain all expended uses when you finish a long rest.

+#### Level 10: Terrifying Familiar

+{{note
+A familiar is more than a cute companion.
+Its claws, mismatched eyes, croaks or aggressive stance puts fear in the hearts of most.
+}}

+When you command your familiar to take the **Attack** action using the rules of your _Dangerous Familiar_ feature, its attacks can unnerve its foes.
+For the next 1 minute, whenever your familiar hits a creature with an attack, that creature must succeed on a Wisdom saving throw against your Witch spell save DC or gain the **Frightened** condition until the end of its next turn.

+You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.

+Creatures immune to the **Frightened** condition are unaffected.

 #### Level 14: Benison

 _Stand tall or I'll hide you.
 You've got this.
 And there'll be plum pudding after._